airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         movb  (%eax,%edi,1), %cl

 It is using an indexed indirect addressing modeindexed indirect addressing mode.
-It says to start at EAX and go EDI locations forward, with each location being 1 byte big.
+It says to start at _%eax_ and go _%edi_ locations forward, with each location being 1 byte big.
 It takes the value found there, and put it in CL.
 After this it checks to see if that value is in the range of lower-case *a* to lower-case *z*.
 To check the range, it simply